 Yahoo: 7% | ESPN: 10%

-Gage drew 12 targets Sunday and admittedly didn't do much with them, but he showed that he could do some serious damage with a similar workload earlier in the year (12 targets for nine receptions and 114 yards in Week 1).
+Gage drew 12 targets in Week 11, and admittedly didn't do much with them, but showed that he could do some serious damage on a similar workload earlier in the year (12 targets, nine receptions, 114 yards in Week 1).
 Two good matchups (vs. Raiders, vs. Saints) are coming up the next two weeks that Gage could find a lot of success and volume in.